CosmicFusion/Firedecor/README.md

   - The symbols `title`, `icon`, `maximize`, `minimize`, and `close`, will place their respective symbols on the window;
   - The symbol `p` will introduce a standardized padding, set by the `padding_size` option.
 The symbol `P` followed by a number, will place that many pixels of padding, for example, `P7` places 7 pixels of padding on the edge;
   - The symbol `|` changes where the symbols are being placed.
 Normally, they're on the left of the edge, if you place a `|`, they will be on the center, if you place another `|`, they will be placed on the right.
 Further `|`s will not change position;
   - The symbol `-` will change the edge the symbols are being placed in.
 By default, it will be the top edge, and every `-` will change the edge, counter-clockwise.
-In previous versions of `wayfire-firedecor`, you needed to end the layout with `-`, that is no longer the case.
+In previous versions of `wayfire-cosmodecor`, you needed to end the layout with `-`, that is no longer the case.
   - The symbol `a` will initiate/end an accented area, it will start one if there wasn't one already, and it will end one if there was.
 You can more precisely position accents by using paddings, for example `a P5 title P5 a` will place a padding between each end of the accent, giving some space for the title.
 All corners will be rounded with this option.
   - The symbol `A` is much like `a`, but it is followed by a spaceless string, which tells the program what should be done to the edges of the accent.
 The default behaviour is to create 2 flat edges, and the available options are:
     - Any of `br tr tl bl` will round the respective corner (`t`op and `b`ottom `l`eft and `r`ight).
 These can be placed in any order, e.g. `Abltr` will round the top right and bottom left corners.